arcticvalence/Practicum1/README.md

-# Practicum1 - Predicing Return To The Office
+# Predicing Return To The Office
-Documentation and Storage for ET Practicum 1

 ## Project Summary
 This project was created using a self-collected dataset via a Google Docs form.
 The main objective of my analysis was to answer the question: "Can you predict if office workers will want to return to the office after the COVID pandemic has subsided based on external factors?".
 The modeling I chose for this project was logistic regression in R utilizing R Studio.